 We envision a mindful, humane and equitable Colorado food system where everyone has access to locally-produced, nutrient-dense foods; where people are more connected to the sources of our food; and where farmers are valued for who they are: a cornerstone of our society.

-- Current benefits: Healthcare stipend.
-Paid vacation time.
+- Current benefits: Healthcare stipend (ICHRA).
 Paid sick leave.
-Paid holidays.
 Colorado SecureSavings.
-Technology stipend.
-Mileage reimbursement of $0.35/mile for role-specific duties.
+Tech stipend.
+Mileage reimbursement of $0.35 per mile for role-specific duties.

 Primary responsibilities include:

 - Nurturing existing relationships with local producers, fruit-tree stewards, hunger-relief agencies, and community partners

 - Implementing strategic outreach to farmers, fruit-tree stewards, hunger-relief agencies, and other entities with whom we have not yet partnered—including local businesses, houses of worship, foundations, civic-minded groups, schools and universities, and nonprofit organizations—to expand UpRoot’s gleaning efforts and impact

 - Conducting volunteer outreach and recruitment; writing/sending weekly volunteer communications

 - Taking photographs of gleaning events, and creating event flyers and social media posts about past/upcoming events

 Event Coordination & Volunteer Management

 - Communicating with producers weekly to determine what is available for gleaning and/or pick-up